Science

 Know-how and skills

-• Learn the basics of how new non-invasive experimental techniques, visualization and super-resolution microscopy, single molecule manipulation experiments, biomimetic, microfluidic, biosynthetic approaches, and large physical instruments for exploring the properties of matter work.
-These are cutting-edge technologies that link physics to the disciplines of quantitative, computational, integrative and systems biology, to bioinformatics and bioengineering.
+• Learn the basics of how new non-invasive experimental techniques, visualization and super-resolution microscopy, single-molecule manipulation experiments, biomimetic, microfluidic, and biosynthetic approaches, and large physical instruments for exploring the properties of matter work.
+These are cutting-edge technologies that link physics to the disciplines of quantitative, computational, integrative, and systems biology, bioinformatics, and bioengineering.

-• Train in experimental techniques and develop the skills most in demand by participating in hands-on work led by leading experts in the field.
+• Practice experimental techniques and develop the most sought-after skills by participating in practical work led by renowned experts in the field.

-• Learn and master the analytical, numerical and simulation tools from physics, mathematics and computer sciences, necessary for modeling complex systems, analyzing experimental data and setting up quantitative and predictive models of the studied phenomena.
+• Learn and master analytical, numerical, and simulation tools from physics, mathematics, and computer science that are necessary for modeling complex systems, analyzing experimental data, and implementing quantitative and predictive models of the phenomena studied.

-• Explore new concepts in fundamental physics: molecular motors and switches, thermodynamics of small systems, active systems, stochastic systems, regulation, information, evolution, etc.
+• Exploring new concepts in fundamental physics: molecular motors and switches, thermodynamics of small systems, active systems, stochastic systems, regulation, information, evolution, etc.

-• During your internship project in a laboratory, you will learn about the techniques and daily life of research, the values of teamwork and the importance of scientific discussion and interdisciplinary dialogue.
+• During your immersion internship in a laboratory, you will learn research techniques and daily routines, the value of teamwork, and the importance of scientific discussion and interdisciplinary dialogue.

 Read more